 Each year, a core teaching faculty plans and develops the SYA curriculum.
 The material presented at each SYA changes from year to year, and care is taken to ensure that topics presented are relevant and interesting to students at all levels of study.

-The SYA core teaching faculty consists of Jonas Nordwall, Donna Parker, Jelani Eddington, and Martin Ellis.
+The SYA core teaching faculty consists of Jonas Nordwall, Donna Parker and Jelani Eddington.
 In addition, the SYA invites one or more visiting instructors each year to present topics related to their areas of expertise.

 TO AND FROM LOCATIONS DURING THE SYA

 All travel between official SYA venues and events is provided for students and accompanying parents/guardians during the week in passenger vans.